Skip to main content

 To configure the TLS options for the OpenVPN protocol, click the toggle to select the minimum TLS protocol to use.
 The default is TLS 1.2.

-Not all OpenVPN clients support the minimum TLS protocols setting which may result in some clients not being able to connect to the server.
+Not all OpenVPN clients support the minimum TLS protocol setting, which may prevent some clients from connecting to the server.
 When possible, we recommend updating older clients to use improved security protocols.

 Changing these settings here may restart the web server.
 Ensure you refresh your browser to reload the page after the server restarts.